servalproject/serval-dna/doc/Mesh-Streaming-Protocol.md

 required by the MSP client library are defined in the `msp_client.h` C header file, which is also available as part of the [Serval DNA source code][].

-The MSP API builds on the underlying [MDP API][].
+The MSP API builds on the underlying [MDP][] API.
 All compile-time and run-time requirements for that API also apply.

 ### Threading and asychronous i/o